DuqueDeTuring/books2explore/readme.md

 - Georg Simmel on Individuality and Social Forms (Heritage of Sociology Series) by Georg Simmel
 - George Orwell Diaries by George Orwell
 - Get Real: How to Tell It Like It Is in a World of Illusions.
 Eliane Glaser by Eliane Glaser
+- Getting Started With Dwarf Fortress: Learn to Play the Most Complex Video Game Ever Made.
+By Peter Tyson
+- Ghost in the Wires: My Adventures as the World's Most Wanted Hacker.
+By Kevin Mitnick
+- Girl at War: A Novel.
+By Sara Nović
 - Global Catastrophes and Trends The Next Fifty Years By Vaclav Smil
 - Global Dystopias (Boston Review / Forum) by Junot Diaz
+- God and the State.
+By Mikhail Aleksandrovich Bakunin
+- God Bless You, Mr. Rosewater: A Novel.
+By Kurt Vonnegut
+- God Created the Integers: The Mathematical Breakthroughs that Changed History by Stephen Hawking
+- God's War: Bel Dame Apocrypha.
+By Kameron Hurley
 - God: An Anatomy.
 Francesca Stavrakopoulou
-- God Created the Integers: The Mathematical Breakthroughs that Changed History by Stephen Hawking
-- Gödel's Proof
 - Gods and Robots: Myths, Machines, and Ancient Dreams of Technology by Adrienne Mayor
 - Goethe: Life as a Work of Art	Goethe: Life as a Work of Art by Rüdiger Safranski, David Dollenmayer
+- Golden Compass: His Dark Materials, The.
+By Philip Pullman
 - Good and Mad: The Revolutionary Power of Women's Anger by Rebecca Traister
 - Good behavior by Molly Keane
+- Good Boss, Bad Boss: How to Be the Best... and Learn from the Worst.
+By Robert I. Sutton
+- Good Earth Trilogy: The Good Earth, Sons, and A House Divided, The.
+By Pearl S. Buck
 - Good Germs, Bad Germs: Health and Survival in a Bacterial World by Jessica Snyder Sachs
+- Good Omens.
+By Neil Gaiman & Terry Pratchett
 - Good to Great: Why Some Companies Make the Leap...And Others Don't by Jim Collins (Audio Cassette)
 - Gorbachev: On My Country and the World, Gorbachev
+- Government data and the invisible hand.
+By David Robinson
 - Graph Drawing: Algorithms for the Visualization of Graphs by Ioannis G. Tollis, Giuseppe Di Battista
 - Gravity's Rainbow by Thomas Pynchon(Citado en wikipedia en la página de Pavlov como una novela inspirada/conteniendo tema de condicionamiento clásico)
 - Greeks and Greek Civilization	Greeks and Greek Civilization by Sheila Stern
 - Grit: The Power of Passion and Perseverance by Angela Duckworth
 - Growth: From Microorganisms to Megacities (The MIT Press) by Vaclav Smil
 - Guaranteed Pure: The Moody Bible Institute, Business, and the Making of Modern Evangelicalism, Timothy Gloege (ref “Jesus and John Wayne", chapter 1,6)
-- Garden Time, W.S.
-Merwin
 - Guerras de internet: Un viaje al centro de la red para entender cómo afecta tu vida (Spanish Edition), Natalia Zuazo
+- Guide to the Good Life: The Ancient Art of Stoic Joy, A. By William B. Irvine
 - Gulag: A History by Anne Applebaum
+- Gödel's Proof
 - Hack Proofing Your Network: Internet Tradecraft	Hack Proofing Your Network: Internet Tradecraft by Ryan Russell  |
+- Hacker's Delight by Henry Warren
 - Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous, Gabriella Coleman
-- Hacker's Delight by Henry Warren
+- Hackers in China Attacked The Times for Last 4 Months.
+By NICOLE PERLROTH
 - Hackers: Heroes of the Computer Revolution by Steven Levy
 - Handbook of Model Rocketry by G. Harry Stine
 - Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems, Aurélien Géron
 - Hands-On RTOS with Microcontrollers: Building real-time embedded systems using FreeRTOS, STM32 MCUs, and SEGGER debug tools. by Brian Amos
 - Hannah Arendt and the Fragility of Human Dignity (En video de Samantha hill y Jon Macready)
+- Hannah Arendt: A Life in Dark Times (Icons).
+By Anne C. Heller
 - Hard Landing: The Epic Contest for Power and Profits That Plunged the Airlines into Chaos by Thomas Petzinger Jr.
 - Hardwired Behavior: What Neuroscience Reveals about Morality by Laurence Tancredi
 - Harry Benson: 50 Years in Pictures by Harry Benson  |